 The Yukon is almost a model for what life could be like if we all bought in to that rewilding malarkey, built sustainability into our everyday lives, spread out, turned off the wi-fi and spent a bit more time outside.
 I ask dad what he thinks of the time he’s spent here.
 “It’s been really nice, actually,” he says.
 “Probably one of the best things I’ve ever done.”

-More than just a destination, the Yukon is an ideal.
-One you can visit, learn from, and lean on whenever the lunacy of 21st-century life gets a little too much to bear.
+More than just a government-defined chunk of Canada, the Yukon is a vast open-air ideal.
+One of many similar ideals to explore in Canada, I imagine, but still: One you can visit, learn from, and lean on whenever the lunacy of 21st-century life gets a little too much to bear.

 And if that doesn’t quite cut it, you could always move here.
-Dave reckons there are more jobs than there are people and, if you ask nicely, Arthur might just give you a lesson in the art of porcupine warfare.
+Dave reckons there are more jobs than there are people.
+And, if you ask nicely, Arthur might just share his porcupine with you.

 The writer traveled as a guest of Destination Canada and Travel Yukon.
 The flight over Kluane was provided by Kluane Glacier Air Tours, and Roxanne and Dave Mason are very much open for business at Mount Logan Lodge, year-round.